Prabh-Saini/inconspicuousname/README.md

 ```
 ## Configuration
 BEFORE READING ON FURTHER MAKE SURE THE FIRST NAME ON YOUR MICROSOFT ACCOUNT IS IN YOUR EMAIL EG. Sarah and sarahjones@gmail.com, Harry and harrylarry@outlook.com, or Tacos and tacosaretasty@tacos.com.
 The ONLY exception to this rule is if your microsoft account does not have a first name and just shows its email, eg. email@email.com = email@email.com.
-To add/change microsoft acccounts, open "credentials.json", and change the file accordingly.
+To add add/change microsoft acccounts, open "credentials.json", and change the file accordingly.
 Keep in mind, the more accounts you run, the higher chance you get detected as a bot, many people recommend to have a maximum of 2-3 accounts running.
 For example:
 ```
 {
   "username": "username@example.com",